 Plan Description The Plan is a cost-sharing multiple-employer defined benefit pension plan covering substantially all full-time employees of participating fire or police departments in Colorado hired on or after April 8, 1978 (New Hires), provided they are not already covered by a statutorily exempt plan.
 As of August 5, 2003, the Plan may include clerical and other personnel from fire districts whose services are auxiliary to fire protection.
-As of December 31, 2017, the Plan has 227 participating employer departments.
+The plan became effective January 1, 1980.

 Contributions Determined by state statute or by election of the members, contributions are set at a level that enables all benefits to be fully funded at the retirement date of all members.
-Employees and employers are contributing at a rate of 9.5% and 8%, respectively, of base salary for a total contribution rate of 17.5% in 2017.
+Employees and employers are contributing at a rate of 10% and 8%, respectively, of base salary for a total contribution rate of 18% in 2018.